 I also learned some interesting non-movie/tv related facts about New York.
 I did not realize that the Time Warner Center was the first building built in NYC after September 11th.
-It is really interesting considering there are also two twin towers there.
+It is interesting considering there are also two twin towers there.
 Also, I was surprised to learn that St. John the Divine Church is the largest church in NYC (I thought St. Patrick’s was the largest).
 We learned that this was where the funeral service for James Gandolfini was held.
 The church is beautiful and I will have to return so I can see the inside.

 Our tour guide Max, ended our When Harry Met Seinfeld tour with a great impression of Jim Carey from the Mask.
 He also told us about the other On Location Tours, like the Gossip Girl tour, that focus on specific interests.
 I might have to try the Central Park TV and Movie Walking tour since I am such a big fan of Central Park.
 Then, we got off the bus where we started, in front of McGee’s.